 This is the most expensive HOTAS, has a very solid mostly metal exterior and excellent internal components (although some are plastic).
 The set is a copy of the A-10C Thunderbolt II airplane and looks amazing.

 Because the stick has no twist you also need pedals which will make the set even more costly.
-In general the Warthog is better for flight sims and less suitable for space sims like Star Citizen and Elite dangerous.
 Although people are very satisfied with the quality and accuracy some report the stick having stiction (static friction) issues.

 Star Citizen joystick buyers guide